View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 • Houston is Beyoncé’s hometown.
 Consider that a triumph in itself!

-• Q: Is Houston a good place to live?
+• Q: Is Houston, Texas, a good place to live?

-A: You know the saying “Everything’s bigger in Texas”?
-Well, Houston is the perfect embodiment of that sentiment, meaning the city is so vast and varied from zip code to zip code that there’s quite literally something for everyone.
-Yes, urban sprawl feels like it was invented here, and the crime rate is not good.
-But with its vibrant cultural offerings, range of diverse neighborhoods and opportunities, and affordable cost of living, Houston gets a Texas-sized thumbs up.
+You know the saying “Everything’s bigger in Texas”?
+Well, living in Houston, Texas, is the perfect embodiment of that sentiment.
+The city is so vast and varied from zip code to zip code that there’s quite literally something for everyone.
+Yes, urban sprawl feels like it was invented here, and the crime rate is not great, but is Houston a good place to live?
+With its vibrant cultural offerings, range of diverse neighborhoods and opportunities, and affordability, living in Houston, Texas, gets a Lone Star-sized thumbs up.

 A young student in Houston, Texas, smiles while coloring at school.
 Another student is working on his own artwork beside her.